system76/docs/content/battery.md

 ### Powertop

 Powertop monitors running processes and applications to determine how much power is being consumed.
 Powertop can also use application battery usage data to create custom power profiles.
-We recommend installing and running TLC before using Powertop.
+We recommend installing and running TLP before using Powertop.

 To install <u>powertop</u>, please open a terminal and run this command: